cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 # Colophon

-This review was automatically generated with the following commands:
+This review was automatically generated with `autoreviewer` v{{ version}}
+with the following commands:

 ```shell
 python -m pip install autoreviewer